 Sliding doors offer a fantastic solution for access doors from a glass box extension.
 With the minimal framing available from them you can easily match the aesthetics of the frameless structurally glazed box.

-A structural glass box extension is an amalgamation of structural glass walls and a glass roof that are all brought together in a bespoke nature to suit each individual project.
+A structural glass box extension is an amalgamation of structural glass walls and a glass roof that is all brought together in a bespoke nature to suit each individual project.

 The below structural glass box provided a clear, glass filled extension to a listed building.
 Slim framed sliding doors were expertly integrated into the structural glass structure to act as access doors to the garden and maintain the minimal aesthetics required from the listed extension.